Mr Blackburn , Mrs Lord welcome you to the year 6 page.

 We love teaching the children in Year 6 and it is always great to see their enthusiasm and excellent attitudes for learning!

-During the spring term our science topic will be: Electricity
+During the Summer term our science topic will be: Light and how we see things.

 In history we will ask the question: Is it fair?

-During this term we will be continuing with our French and ukulele lessons, and Miss Walsh will be teaching our P.E sessions every Wednesday.
+During this term we will be continuing with our ukulele lessons, and Miss Walsh will be teaching our P.E sessions every Wednesday.

 Every Friday we will be getting our hands dirty- during Forest school teacher led activities with Mrs Gascoigne our level 3 forest school teacher.

-In English we are reading 'The journey of Jo'Burg' written by Beverley Naido
+In English we are reading 'Abomination' written by Robert Swindells

 At the end of the day we are currently reading A selection of large quality picture story books.